Dariyan-Khan/oSLRAU_and_RSPN/README.md

 ## Using oSLRAU Module

-Look at *oSLRAU_AN_RSPN/datasets* folder for a list of sample datasets to use with oSLRAU algorithm.
+Look at *datasets* folder for a list of sample datasets to use with oSLRAU algorithm.
-*oSLRAU_AN_RSPN/oSLRAU_run.py* contains example code for running the algorithm
+*oSLRAU_run.py* contains example code for running the algorithm
 ```python
     data = get_data(dataset) # load data as an np ndarray
  ```